wchnicholas/HAstemEscape/README.md

 ## ANALYSIS FOR HK68 H3N2 HA STEM DEEP MUTATIONAL SCANNING
 This study aims to search for mutations that can escape HA stem-binding broadly neutralizing antibodies (bnAbs).
-The repository here describes the analysis for the deep mutational scanning experiment of HA2 residues 42, 45, 46, 47, 48, 49, 52, and 111 of A/Hong Kong/1/1968 (HK68).
+The repository here describes the analysis for the deep mutational scanning experiment that focuses on HA2 residues 42, 45, 46, 47, 48, 49, 52, and 111.

 ### INPUT FILE
 * All raw sequencing reads, which can be downloaded from NIH SRA database [PRJNA510654](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA510654), should be placed in fastq/ folder.
 The filename for read 1 should match those described in [./doc/SampleID.tsv](./doc/SampleID.tsv).
 The filename for read 2 should be the same as read 1 except "R1" is replaced by "R2".